polytope-labs/hyperbridge/client/README.md

 # Hyperclient

 Hyperclient is a simple CLI tool for sending cross-chain requests through Hyperbridge.
-You'll need testnet tokens and a hex-encoded account private to use this CLI.
+You'll need testnet tokens and a hex-encoded private key to use this CLI.
 We don't reccomend sharing your mainnet & testnet account for obvious reasons.

 ### Installation